 It’s true there are thousands of other bloggers around.
 Some of the terabytes of content they generate each day is valuable, but quite honestly, most of it is not well-researched, thorough, and it does not provide value to the reader.

 The whole purpose of this blog is to share what I learn on my travels with you.
 As cheesy as it sounds, the focus of my content is on YOU.

 Every single tip or hack that allows me to save my time and/or money will be featured so that you can do the same.
 It’s a win-win.
 I can travel a bit smarter each time and you can start traveling smarter along the way too.

 What does the tagline Travel Smart mean?

 First, it defines myself as a traveler, because I like efficiency in every little things I do and travel is no exception.
 I believe an extra pressure on my resources of time and money is beneficial.
 It allows me to make better choices while I am abroad and overall improve my travel experience.

 Nothing is more rewarding to me than trying to survive with a tight budget in an expensive destination like Stockholm, figure out the best value-for-money hacks possible in hotels or study the best itinerary possible to explore Croatia.
 Each new place I go is like a giant puzzle waiting to be solved.
 For me that’s the ultimate beauty of travel.

-Do you write all the articles here or you hire ghost writers?
+Do you write all the articles here or do you accept sponsored posts?

 Do you make money out of Geeky Explorer?
 How?

 Yes.
 I earn money from Geeky Explorer through advertising, affiliate links and partnerships with travel products and services (these are always disclosed).